-It felt so good to get our papers organized and cleaned out.
+It felt so good to organize paper clutter in our house.
 Paper clutter is something that makes me absolutely crazy, so I’m thrilled to hopefully have it taken care of once and for all.

-Psst: If you need some help going through this process, I wrote a quick ebook and checklist to help you go through the whole thing in just 30 days.
-Just sign up for my newsletter and a link will be automatically sent to you when you confirm your subscription!
+If you need some extra help going through this process, I wrote a quick ebook and checklist to walk you through the whole thing in just 30 days.
+All you have to do is sign up for my newsletter and a link will be automatically sent to you when you confirm your subscription!

 But wait!
 There’s more!
 (Sorry, can’t help myself).